zulhfreelancer/podset-operator/olm-notes.md

     * OPM [v1.17.2](https://github.com/operator-framework/operator-registry/releases/tag/v1.17.2)
     * Operator SDK [v1.4.2](https://github.com/operator-framework/operator-sdk/releases/tag/v1.4.2)
 * If your `make bundle` command fails, make sure you don't delete the original sample file(s) created by Operator SDK when you added new API(s).
 In my case, [this file](https://github.com/zulhfreelancer/podset-operator/blob/master/config/samples/app_v1alpha1_podset.yaml).
 The command will silently fail if it can't find the original sample file(s).
 The sample file(s) can be empty.
+* If you want to deploy your operator in your own namespace (i.e. `yourown-system`), you need to modify the _config/manifests/bases/your-operator.clusterserviceversion.yaml_ file, set the `OwnNamespace` to `true` and run the `make bundle` command again